Some of the Great Attractions on Kauai

 Near the town of Kapa’a, travelers can find Opaeka’a Falls surrounded by thick green foliage.
 With close parking access, this waterfall is easy to get to.
 And just across the street, there is the Wailua River Lookout and the Poli’ahu Heiau.
 Drivers pause here to enjoy the waterfall and river views.
 Plus, the historical significance of this heiau makes it a prime place to stop.

-Princeville is one of the more popular areas in Kauai.
+Princeville is one of the more popular attractions on Kauai.
 So as you drive along the highway, plan to make a stop at the Hanalei Lookout.
 Once here, you’ll enjoy the views of iconic Hanalei Valley.
-With mountains in the background and taro fields in the foreground, this valley has a scenery well worth remembering.
+With mountains in the background and taro fields in the foreground, this valley has scenery well worth remembering.

 Kauai’s waterfalls are some of the most remarkable that Hawaii has to offer.
 One of the best in Kauai is Wailua Falls located on Ma’alo Road.
 It’s an ideal place for travelers who want to break up their drive with a brisk walk.
 Keep your camera handy as this a great place to take pictures.

 Vacationers in Kauai will want to stop in the town of Kilauea.
 Nearby, you’ll find historic Kilauea Lighthouse standing prominently on the sea cliff.
 The lighthouse was built in 1913 and there are a number of picturesque trails that surround it.
-This is also a wildlife reserve where you can view colonies of sea birds nest along the rugged coastline.
+This is also a part of the Kilauea Point wildlife reserve where you can view sea birds along the rugged coastline.

 Polihale State Park